Asif-Iqbal-Bhatti/High-Entropy-Alloys/README.md

 |||--> b = a*1/2[111] ;|b| = axsqrt(3)/2
 |||--> On the (110) plane the slip occur at <111>

-NB:: For executation you will need to install atomsk.
-The link is: https://github.com/pierrehirel/atomsk/ it generates POSCAR files and these can be run independently with VASP and after relaxation in the z direction the energy can be calulated and GSFE can be calculated and plotted against normalized burger vector.
+NB:: For generating the structure you will need to install atomsk.
+The link is: https://github.com/pierrehirel/atomsk/ it generates POSCAR files and they can be run independently with VASP and after relaxation in the z direction the energy can be calulated and GSFE can be plotted against normalized burger vector.

 GSFE = (E_fault - E_perfect)/Area